creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-07-07-C2FTrans-Segmentation.md

 &nbsp;

 # Conclusions
 The introduction of C2F transformer in medical image segmentation is interesting, especially the Cross-scale Global Transformer.
 However, the paper is not well written as some important details are missing, e.g. the generation and combination of $$ Q $$, $$ K $$, and $$ V $$ of different dimension in the CGT.
-Moreover, there are some contradictories between some steps described in their paper and GitHub code.
+Moreover, there are some contradictions between some of steps described in their paper and their GitHub code.

-Their GitHub repository is hard to use (incorrect requirements.txt to setup the appropriate virtual environement).
-I have tested their algorithm on Camus dataset and the results were worse than those given by nnUNet, which made me to doubt the correctness of their results.
+Their GitHub repository is hard to use (incorrect _requirements.txt_ to setup a working virtual environment).
+I have tested their algorithm on the Camus dataset and the results were worse than those given by nnUNet, which made me doubt the correctness of their results.

+&nbsp;

+# References
+[^1]: Review of "UNETR: Transformers for 3D Medical Image Segmentation": [https://creatis-myriad.github.io/2022/07/01/UNETR-TransformerMedicalImageSegmentation.html](https://creatis-myriad.github.io/2022/07/01/UNETR-TransformerMedicalImageSegmentation.html)